 - Injuries resulting from that breach.

-Those elements will be essential in proving liability and securing compensation for a child sports-related injury.
+Those elements will be essential in proving liability and securing compensation as a sports injury lawyer in Fort Lauderdale.

 For information on legal action following a child injury in Fort Lauderdale, contact The Ansara Law Firm, by calling (954) 761-4011 or toll-free at (888) ANSARA-8.